Yun-no/IoTFinlandBuses/README.md

 The bus_id will be used for upsert action through INSERT ON CONFLICT statement in PostgreSQL.

-It means the latest position message of every bus will be used to create record is not exist or update existing record in database.
+It means the latest position message of every bus will be used to create record if not exist or update existing record in database.

-A quick research through Google tells us there was 19.1 thousand units(bus and coach) in Finland by 2019.
+A quick research through Google tells that there was 19.1 thousand units(bus and coach) in Finland by 2019.
-So it's safe to assume that there will be less than 30k records built in database over the time.
+It's safe to assume that at most 30k records will be built in database over the time.
 We don't need to worry about oversize data storage with current solution (as historical data doesn't matter and get overwritten).

-### extra settings
+### Extra settings
 Extra environment variables are specified in docker-compose file

 NUMBER_OF_RECORDS=100